jamesjhs/ESP32IntruderAlarm/README.md

 - Notification payloads should be self-contained enough for the service worker to display without fetching through a possibly expired Cloudflare Access session.
 - Payloads should still avoid sensitive detail.
 A good pattern is an event type, severity, timestamp, safe title/body text, and a short event ID; the authenticated PWA can fetch full details after login.

-Cloudflare Turnstile assessment:
+Cloudflare Access/App Login assessment:

-- Cloudflare Turnstile should be present from the first public website version for bot-resistant registration, invite acceptance, password reset, and other unauthenticated write flows.
-- Follow the TaskIt pattern: store Turnstile configuration in a singleton `turnstile_settings` record, seed from environment variables on first boot, and allow owner/admin runtime configuration.
-- Expose a public status endpoint such as `GET /api/auth/turnstile` returning only `{ site_key, enabled }`.
-- Never expose the Turnstile secret key to clients or non-owner/admin routes.
-- Use explicit client rendering for the widget so the SPA/PWA controls exactly when Turnstile appears.
-- Send the Turnstile token with the protected request and verify it server-side with Cloudflare Siteverify before processing the action.
-- Treat server-side validation as mandatory.
-Client-side widget completion alone does not protect the endpoint.
-- Tokens are short-lived and single-use, so failed or delayed submissions should reset the widget and request a fresh token.
-- Turnstile should complement, not replace, login throttling, invite-only registration, account lockouts, and audit logs.
+- Turnstile is not required while the public hostname is protected by Cloudflare Access/App Login.
+- Keep invite, password reset, and first-run setup flows behind Cloudflare Access rather than exposing unauthenticated public forms.
+- The TypeScript web service should still enforce its own sessions, roles, CSRF protection, rate limits, and audit logs after Cloudflare has admitted the browser.
+- Treat Cloudflare identity headers as useful context only after verifying they came through the trusted tunnel path; do not let direct LAN requests spoof public identity.
+- Keep local recovery/setup paths local-only or physical-presence gated, not internet-public.

 SQLCipher database assessment:

 - Use SQLCipher from the first migration, not as a later retrofit.
-- Store users, roles, password hashes, sessions/refresh tokens, VAPID settings, Turnstile settings, push subscriptions, node registry, calibration data, alarm events, and audit logs in the encrypted database.
+- Store users, roles, password hashes, sessions/refresh tokens, VAPID settings, push subscriptions, node registry, calibration data, alarm events, and audit logs in the encrypted database.
 - Keep the SQLCipher key outside the database file.
 Candidate options include an environment file with restricted permissions, `systemd` credentials, a boot-time passphrase, or a hardware-backed secret later.
 - Backups must preserve encryption and key-handling rules.
 A copied database without the key should be useless.
 - If the service needs unattended reboot, key storage must balance security with availability.
 A fully manual boot passphrase is safer but less convenient after power cuts.